 Projected construction costs have increased due to further scope refinement, further design development, and market drivers.
-Cost estimates have been escalated to anticipated mid-construction date.
+Cost estimates have been escalated to the anticipated mid-construction date.
 The most significant changes were due to more detailed design and cost analysis for the stormwater and pumping system, structural bulkhead, and electrical infrastructure.

 The current CIP budget is funded at approximately 50% of the most recent cost estimate for the original baseline plan (plan as adopted in 2015).
 Alternatives analyses and Value Engineering studies were conducted, and alternative options developed, to deliver on the goals of the project within the current CIP funding.
-Various options were shared with the community for feedback and validation of community priorities for various levels of funding (should additional funding be made available or awarded via grants).
+Various options were shared with the community for feedback and validation of community priorities and additional flood mitigation measures for various levels of funding (should additional funding be made available or awarded via grants).
 The progressive design-build process will continue to include further alternatives analysis, value engineering, and trade-off analysis to develop a firm scope within budget while considering the best value in terms of total life-cycle costs.

-The process of assessing and confirming the City's procurement strategy commenced in January of 2022 and development of contract documents will continue until summer of 2022 when the Progressive Design-Build contract is advertised.
-The procurement process is projected to take approximately one year with a contract award anticipated, and the design process commencing, in late 2023.
-The design process is projected to be complete by late 2024; however, regulatory, environmental, and grantor review and approvals may impact and extend this timeline.
-Currently it is anticipated that construction could begin as early as late 2024 and may run for up to two years until late 2026; however, the schedule will be determined in collaboration with the design-build contractor.
+The process of assessing and confirming the City's procurement strategy commenced in January of 2022.
+Preliminary procurement documents were developed and advertised in fall of 2022 when the Progressive Design-Build contract was publicly advertised.
+The procurement process will continue with a formal Request for Proposals issued to shortlisted firms in early 2023.
+Overall, the procurement process and related negotiations are projected to take approximately one year with a contract award anticipated, and the design process commencing, in late 2023.
+The design process is projected to be complete by late 2024; however, consideration of alternatives and regulatory, environmental, and grantor review and approvals may impact and extend this timeline.
+Currently it is anticipated that construction could begin in early 2025 and could run for up to two years until late 2027; however, the schedule will be determined in collaboration with the design-build contractor after an award is made.

-In 2021, the City applied for external grant funding which, if awarded, will help achieve the goals of the Waterfront Small Area Plan and deliver more project elements without increasing the CIP funding requirements.
+In 2021 a DCR Community Flood Preparedness fund grant was awarded to the City.
+In 2022, the City applied for additional external grant funding which, if awarded, will help the City repair or replace additional aging or failed infrastructure not currently anticipated to be affordable, deliver expanded flood mitigation and protection measures to further address the risks of climate change and to achieve more of the goals of the Waterfront Small Area Plan and prior baseline design without increasing the CIP funding requirements.
 Additional external funding opportunities will continue to be explored and pursued, as project eligibility allows.

-Windmill Hill Park Master Plan; 2012 Waterfront Small Area Plan; Union Street Corridor Study
+EXTERNAL OR INTERNAL ADOPTED PLAN OR RECOMMENDATION Windmill Hill Park Master Plan; 2012 Waterfront Small Area Plan; Union Street Corridor Study ADDITIONAL OPERATING IMPACTS